duhmonque/Project-2-Stock-Prices/README.md

 --
 Extracted the two csv files from the Kaggle website and used pandas to load the two files into Jupyter notebook.
 I had to transform the data by adding a new column called "stock_id", this way I can differentiate which stock (google or yahoo) prices I was looking at.
 Then I had to clean up the format for the 'Date' column because it was written in / (slashes) and we needed to change it to - (dashes) format.
 Then I merged the two datapoints to one table.

-Branch Niki Sinclair- Data Cleaning, Case Studies, Statistical Analysis --
+Branch Niki Sinclair- Creating table and Loading data to database --
 Created the SQL schema so that we can create tables for google data points and yahoo data points and then used UNION to merge those information together.